jordan-lenchitz/shuffler/README.md

 output [optional] = output name in your current directory, e.g. 'my_sound_shuffled.wav'

-Relies on helper function, monoslice.m
+Relies on a helper function, monoslice.m

 Example: Slice 44100 Hz sample rate 'my_sound.wav' into 1-second slices and then listen to the result when they are randomly glued back together.